Tesla Roadster (first generation): Petroleum-equivalent efficiency

 As the Roadster does not use gasoline, petroleum efficiency (MPG, L/100 km) cannot be measured directly but instead is calculated using one of several equivalent methods:

-A number comparable to the typical Monroney sticker's "pump-to-wheel" fuel efficiency can be calculated based on regulations from the DOE and its energy content for a U.S. gallon of gasoline of 33,705 Wh/gal (also called the Lower Heating Value (LHV) of gasoline):
+A number comparable to the typical Monroney sticker's "pump-to-wheel" fuel efficiency is calculated based on regulations from the DOE using its energy content for a U.S. gallon of gasoline of 33,705 Wh/gal (also called the Lower Heating Value (LHV) of gasoline):

 For CAFE regulatory purposes, the DOE's full petroleum-equivalency equation combines the primary energy efficiencies of the US electric grid and the well-to-pump path with a "fuel content factor" that quantifies the value of conservation, scarcity of fuels, and energy security in the US.
-This combination yields a factor of 82,049 Wh/gal in the above equation and a regulatory fuel efficiency of 293 mpggeCAFE.
+This regulation uses a factor of 82,049 Wh/gal in the above equation and results in a regulatory fuel efficiency of 293 mpggeCAFE.

-Recharging with electricity from the average US grid, the factor changes to 12,307 Wh/gal_{US} to remove the "fuel content factor" = 1/0.15 and the above equation yields a full-cycle energy-equivalency of 44.0 mpgge full-cycle.
-For full-cycle comparisons, the sticker or "pump-to-wheel" value from a gasoline-fueled vehicle must be multiplied by the fuel's "well-to-pump" efficiency; the DOE regulation specifies a "well-to-pump" efficiency of 83% for gasoline.
-The Prius's sticker 46 mpgus, for example, converts to a full-cycle energy-equivalent of 38.2 mpgfull-cycle.
+Recharging with electricity from the average US grid, the conversion factor is 12,307 Wh/gal_{US} to remove the "fuel content factor" = 1/0.15 and the full-cycle energy-equivalency is 44.0 mpgge full-cycle.
+For full-cycle comparison, the window sticker or "pump-to-wheel" value from a gasoline-fueled vehicle must be multiplied by the fuel's "well-to-pump" efficiency.
+The DOE regulation specifies a "well-to-pump" efficiency of 83% for gasoline.
+The 2006 Prius's sticker 46 mpgus, for example, converts to a full-cycle energy-equivalent of 38.2 mpgfull-cycle.